euroargodev/argopy/HOW_TO_RELEASE.md

 - [ ] Run [flake8](https://github.com/PyCQA/flake8) from repo root and fix errors

 ### Software distribution readiness
-- [ ] Manually trigger [upstream CI tests](https://github.com/euroargodev/argopy/actions/workflows/pytests-upstream.yml) for the release branch and ensure they are passed

-If this Patch release requires changes to pinned dependencies to fix a bug:
+If this Patch release requires a change in pinned dependencies to fix a bug, then:
-  - [ ] Update pinned versions in ``./ci/requirements/py*-*-pinned.yml`` environment files using [upstream CI tests](https://github.com/euroargodev/argopy/actions/workflows/pytests-upstream.yml) information
+  - [ ] Update pinned versions in ``./ci/requirements/py*-*-pinned.yml`` environment files
   - [ ] Possibly update ``./requirements.txt`` and ``./docs/requirements.txt`` if the oldest dependencies versions were upgraded
   - [ ] Make sure that all CI tests are passed
   - [ ] Make sure the documentation for this release branch is [built on RTD](https://app.readthedocs.org/projects/argopy/builds/)